The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Sri Srinivasa Perumal Temple in Singapore

-For this book, a deity (or god) of a belief system is a named spirit that has sole power over one domain or all domains of life.
+For the purpose of this book, a deity (or god) is a spirit that has sole power over one or all domains of life.
 Examples include Krishna in Hinduism (responsible for the domain of compassion and love), Allah in Islam (responsible for everything), and Neptune in Roman mythology (responsible for the domain of the sea).

-This book understands a deity to be nothing more than an entity described in a religious belief system.
-We do not care about the metaphysical quality of deities, or about their relation to reality.
-Rather, we understand, categorize, and describe deities like characters in a book .
+This book understands a deity to be nothing more than an entity described within a religious belief system.
+In this way, we do not care about the metaphysical quality of deities or about their relation to reality.
+Rather, we understand, categorize, and describe deities like characters in a book.

-Not every spirit of a religion is necessarily a deity.
-For example, Christianity recognizes the spirit of the Archangel Michael, but he does not have power in any domain of life.
+Not every spirit is necessarily a deity.
+For example, Christianity recognizes the spirit of the Archangel Michael but he does not have power over any domain of life.
 Hence, he is not a deity.
 Local spirits and spirits of the dead, likewise, do not have universal or sole responsibility in any domain of life.
-Other cases are less clear-cut: Spirits of cities (such as Athena in Greek mythology) are commonly called deities — assuming that the city is a domain of life.
-The patron saints in Christianity are very similar to deities, but closely miss the mark in official theology: they do not have power over a domain, but merely advocate for it with the supreme god.
+Other cases are less clear-cut: Spirits of cities (such as Athena in Greek mythology) are commonly understood to be deities — assuming the city as a domain of life.
+The patron saints in Christianity are very similar to deities but closely miss the mark in official theology: They do not have power over a domain but merely advocate for it with the supreme god.
 The Abrahamic devil, likewise, is usually not considered a deity.

 Dualism

-Dualist belief systems recognize two important deities: a positive deity, who works for order, justice, and happy humans, and a negative deity, who works for chaos, suffering, and injustice.
-These two forces are not sub-ordinate to each other.
-Rather, they exist on an equal footing, and are often balancing, competing or opposing forces.
+Dualist belief systems recognize two important deities: a positive deity who works for order, justice, and human happiness, and a negative deity who works for chaos, suffering, and injustice.
+These two forces are not subordinate to each other.
+Rather, they exist on an equal footing and are often balancing, competing, or opposing forces.

-One of the first dualist religions was Zoroastrianism, with the positive deity Ahura Mazda and the negative deity Angra Mainy u8.
+One of the first dualist religions was Zoroastrianism, with the positive deity Ahura Mazda and the negative deity Angra Mainyu36.
 Dualist traits can also be found today in religions that have a devil (such as Islam and Christianity).
-In these systems, however, the devil is not on equal footing with the good god.
+In these systems, however, the devil is not on an equal footing with the good god.

 A godhead deity is a deity that consists of several spirits.
-The most prominent example within the Western religions is the Christian God: Christianity reveres both God the Father and the Holy Spirit.
-These two entities qualify as spirits in the sense of this book, because they are supernatural entities that act independently, but they are not, individually, deities, because there is no domain for which they (and they alone) are responsible.
+The most prominent example within the Abrahamic religions is the Christian god: Christianity reveres both God the Father and the Holy Spirit.
+These two entities qualify as spirits in the sense of this book because they are supernatural entities that act independently, but they are not, individually, deities, because there is no domain for which they (and they alone) are responsible.
 Christianity groups these two spirits together with Jesus to form one deity — the triune god.
-Another example of a godhead deity can be found in Hinduism, where some variants believe that the deities Vishnu, Lakshmi, Shiva, Parvati, Brahma, and Saraswati are but different aspects of the same, all-embracing godhead deity called Brahman.
+Another example of a godhead deity can be found in Hinduism, wherein some variants believe that the deities Vishnu, Lakshmi, Shiva, Parvati, Brahma, and Saraswati are but different aspects of the all-embracing godhead deity known as Brahman.

-Some belief systems have what we will call a “supra-system”, which is a set of statements that describes the fate of humans after death, a causal link between human behavior and the fate they will meet, or an underlying world order of the universe.
+Some belief systems have what we will call a supra-system, which is a set of statements that describe the fate of humans after death, a causal link between a person’s behavior in this life and said fate, or an underlying world order of the Universe.
 Different from a deity, a supra-system does not consciously act according to its own will.
-It is merely a description of the way the universe supposedly works.
+It is merely a description of the way the Universe supposedly works.
 A supra-system is supernatural because its existence is unfalsifiable and because it evades human perception.

 In such systems, gods may or may not exist.
-If they exist, they co-exist with the other creatures of nature.
-In other words, humans, elephants, apple trees, and deities are all subject to the same supra-system.
+If they exist, they coexist with the other creatures of nature.
+In such world views, humans, elephants, apple trees, and deities are all subject to the same supra-system.

 Abstractions

-Some modern belief systems (which we call “metaphysical philosophies” in this book) have neither gods nor supra-systems.
-In their view, “God” is just another name for a metaphysical phenomenon such as the “first cause of the universe”.
+Some modern belief systems (which we call metaphysical philosophies in this book) have neither gods nor supra-systems.
+In their view, the word “god” is just another name for a metaphysical phenomenon such as the first cause of the Universe, the meaning of life, a universal principle of existence, or the perceived oneness of nature.
 This god does not have any physical attributes.
-In particular, he does not have the characteristics that are commonly ascribed to the Abrahamic god.
+In particular, this god does not have the characteristics that are commonly ascribed to the Abrahamic god.
+However, all of these interpretations of the word “god” assume some unfalsifiable cause or quality of a natural phenomenon.
+They are thus supernatural beliefs in the sense of this book.
+We will refer to such belief systems as abstractions.

 Extraterrestrials

 Some religions hold that the Earth was created by extraterrestrials.
 Extraterrestrials by themselves are not supernatural entities.
-They are hypothetical, but their existence in the observable part of the universe could be proven wrong.
+While they are hypothetical beings, their existence in the observable part of the Universe could be proven wrong.

-However, the religions that involve extraterrestrials typically assert that there is no way to prove that these entities do not exist.
-That makes the existence of these extraterrestrials unfalsifiable, and the claim supernatural.
+However, the religions that know extraterrestrials typically assert that there is no way to prove that these entities do not exist, which makes their existence unfalsifiable and the claim supernatural.

 Different Beliefs